Rolppe/silvia_pico/README.txt

 This is project is about control system for
 Ranchilio Silvia espresso machine.

-Code can be run on Raspberry Pi Pico W microcontroller without connecting to other hardware.
-Code at this point is for virtualized.

-There is commented what changes you need to change to make to work with real hardware, but it is not quaranteed to work flawlessy quite yet.

 WiFi connection instructions

 1. There is following text in secrets.py file: